 An NGINX Plus or NGINX instance acts as an HTTP router, inspecting requests and deciding how each one should be satisfied.
 You can publish and deliver this content from the frontend NGINX and NGINX Plus servers.

 Reason #3 – Caching

-The open source NGINX software provides a highly capable cache for both static and dynamic content, with NGINX Plus adding even more features and capability.
+NGINX Open Source provides a highly capable cache for both static and dynamic content, with NGINX Plus adding even more features and capability.

 There are many situations where caching dynamic content generated by your applications improves performance, such as content that is not personalized, or is updated on a predictable schedule – think news headlines, timetables, even lottery results.
 It’s very computationally expensive to route each request for this type of data to the microservice that generates it.
 A much more effective alternative is microcaching – caching a piece of data for a short period of time.

 For example, if a resource is requested 10 times per second at its peak, and you cache it for just one second, you reduce the load on the backend infrastructure by 90%.
 The net result is that NGINX and NGINX Plus insulate your applications from spikes of traffic so that they can run smoothly and predictably, and you don’t need to scale resources on a second‑by‑second basis.

 NGINX and NGINX Plus offer a feature‑rich, high‑performance software stack for terminating SSL/TLS and HTTP/2 traffic (Editor – when this blog was originally published, NGINX and NGINX Plus supported HTTP/2’s predecessor, SPDY).
 By offloading SSL/TLS and HTTP/2, NGINX and NGINX Plus provide three benefits to the microservice instances:

 - Richer SSL/TLS support.
 NGINX and NGINX Plus support HTTP/2, session resumption, OCSP stapling, and multiple ciphers – a more comprehensive range of functionality than many application platforms.